How to Apply Mazda Touch Up Paint and Achieve an Original Factory Finish

 - Completing bodywork yourself, what should you do

-If you require any further assistance, we have several online videos that run you step by step through the entire process.
+If you require any further assistance, we have several online videos that run you step by step through the entire process, visit our YouTube channel.
 Our expert staff members are also on hand to help, so get in touch if you need any additional help.

 Where to find your Mazda Paint code